Being a Life Long Learner

 Tips

 Keep in mind to avoid assumptions and subtle ageism.
 Older adults like to explore new topics too!
-Crocheting, knitting and reading can be great activities, but loved ones should also be encouraged to explore new interest and dive deeper into previous interests.
+Crocheting, knitting and reading can be great activities, but people should look beyond the first activities that might come to mind and be encouraged to explore new interest and dive deeper into previous interests.

 Ensure that vision is optimally correct (correct prescription of glasses, cataracts removed if recommended, etc.) and hearing is corrected (proper hearing aides).
 People who have difficulty receiving information because of visual difficulties or hearing loss may be viewed as having difficulty learning even though it is truly a sensory deficit.
 People may also decide that learning is too difficult because of these deficits.
-Visit the optometrist (eye doctor) or hearing specialist as some vision and hearing disturbances can be corrected!
+Visit the optometrist (eye doctor) or hearing specialist as some vision and hearing challenges can try to be improved!

 Great Ways to be a Life Long Learner: